voun7/VidSubX/docs/Preferences.md

 OCR Max Processes: The maximum number of CPU or GPU core/processes to be used for extraction of text from the video.
 Too little or too many will increase extraction time.

-**Note:** Onnx Intra Threads & OCR CPU Max Processes will require some testing with different values to determine the optimal values.
+**Note:** Onnx Intra Threads & OCR Max Processes will require some testing with different values to determine the optimal values that provide high utilization of CPU or GPU.

 OCR Recognition Language: The language of the subtitle in the video to be extracted.